RandomGuy-coder/Gestro/README.md

 python --version
 ```

 3. If some other version of python then you can configure the versions and switch between them.
-The cureent command will set 3.7 to highest priority.
+The current command will set 3.7 to highest priority.
 ```
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.7 1
 ```